 - Case 1: The site is heavily updated and supports an actual business.

 - Case 2: The site hasn’t been updated in a while and houses a casual blog/info site.

-In case #1, your chances of buying the name for cheap are virtually nil.
-Few businesses will let go of their domain name for cheap.
+In case 1, your chances of buying the name are virtually zero.
+Few businesses will let go of their domain name — and if they do, it won’t be for cheap.

-In case #2, you might be able to buy the domain name if the owner is willing.
-Jump to Step 2 below to figure this out.
+In case 2, you might be able to buy the domain name if the owner is willing to sell it.

 C. You see a parked page